molikd/molikd.github.io/cv.md

 >
 > ## TEACHING
 >
-> Designed and Taught University of Notre Dame's first Computational Genomics course, "[BIOS 60132 - Introduction to Computational Genomics](http://david.molik.co/ND_ICG_2020/)" a graduate level, three credit course teaching commonly used algoithms in Computational Genomcs in Fall of 2020
+> Certified carpentries.org instructor, taught bioinformatics carpentries lessons for USDA ARS, three workshops in 2023, one workshop in 2024
 >
-> Organized and Partially taught "Bioinformatics Introductory Program (BIP) Week 2020" a introductory bioinformatics program for incoming Life Sciences graduate students at the University of Notre Dame.
-Based on carpentries.org curriculum, the workshop spanned four days and had over 20 volunteers in Summer 2020, for [Center for Digital Scholarship](https://cds.library.nd.edu/).
+> Designed and Taught University of Notre Dame’s first Computational Genomics course, “BIOS 60132 - Introduction to Computational Genomics” a graduate level, three credit course teaching commonly used algorithms in Computational Genomics in Fall of 2020
 >
+> Organized and led in teaching “Bioinformatics Introductory Program (BIP) Week 2020” a introductory bioinformatics program for incoming Life Sciences graduate students at the University of Notre Dame.
+Based on carpentries.org curriculum, the workshop spanned four days and had over 20 volunteers in Summer 2020, for Center for Digital Scholarship.
+Taught as a Lecturer in BIP Week 2021.
+>
+> Taught Data Carpentries Genomics curriculum as a series of workshops over the course of Spring 2020, for Center for Digtial Scholarship.
+First in-person, and then online in Spring 2020, for Center for Digital Scholarship.
+>
 > Taught Data Carpentries Genomics curriculm as a series of workshops over the course of Spring 2020, for Center for Digtial Scholarship.
 First in-person, and then online in Spring 2020, for [Center for Digital Scholarship](https://cds.library.nd.edu/).
->
-> Lab Teaching assistant for "BIOS 30420/60562 - Aquatic Insects" in Fall 2019, for [Ronald Hellenthal](https://biodiversity.nd.edu/contact/).
 >
 > Lecture Teaching assistant for "BIOS 10172 - Biology II: Molecules to Ecosystems" in Spring of 2019, for [Joesph O'Tousa](https://www3.nd.edu/~jotousa/labwww/).
 >
 > Lab Teaching assistant for "BIOS 31312 - General Ecology Laboratory" in Fall 2018, for [Dominic Chaloner](https://biology.nd.edu/people/dominic-chaloner/).